Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Pay Pay Map View our Map

 Gum disease is an infection that occurs in the gum tissue from bacteria found in plaque and tartar buildup.
 At first, the early stages of the infection may not seem concerning, but if it’s left untreated, it will destroy the supporting structures of your teeth.
 The bacteria can also enter your bloodstream, increasing your risk of several health concerns, like cardiovascular disease.

-Although gum disease is preventable, more than 80% of American adults have some form it.
+Although gum disease is preventable, more than 80% of American adults have some form of it.
 Not to mention, 30% of the population is genetically predisposed for it.
 Besides genetics and poor oral hygiene habits, other risk factors for gum disease include smoking, age, poor oral hygiene, certain medications, and bad eating habits.

 Symptoms of Gum Disease